 Each library indexing is performed using a Unique Dual Indexing (UDI) strategy, which minimizes the risk of barcode misassignment after NGS.
 Every adapter can be used to prepare an individual library.
 Libraries with different UDI adapters can be pooled and sequenced in a single flow cell.

-Figure 1 provides an estimation of the time required to accomplish each step of the protocol.
+Figure 1 provides an estimation of the time required to accomplish each step of the protocol, assuming that RNA samples have been previously quality-checked and diluted.

 Protocol Workflow

 Figure 1 Schematic illustration of the protocol workflow